 As you can see, the possibilities are (almost) infinite… but these Zucchini Cheese Muffins are also simply delicious as is, and really do not require anything else in them.

-Can you freeze these Savory Zucchini Muffins?
+Can you freeze these Cheesy Zucchini Muffins?

 Absolutely!
 These healthy Savoury Muffins for kids can not only be kept in the fridge in an air-tight container for up to two days (they will last longer, but will stay fresh and moist for 48 hours), but they can also be frozen for a few months.